dogmatiq/dogma/README.md

 implementations may provide mechanisms for persisting projection state in various data stores, such as SQL databases, document stores, flat files, etc.

+The [dogmatiq/projectionkit] module provides engine-agnostic tools for building projections in various popular database systems.

 Projections are represented by the [`dogma.ProjectionMessageHandler`] interface.

 <!-- references -->